 About the Community of Scholars

-The Community of Scholars comprises Furman students who are recipients of Duke, Townes, Hollingsworth, Jolley, Lay, Mickel, and Vaughn Scholarships.
-These students have been chosen for these scholarships because of their outstanding academic achievement, as well as for having demonstrated a strong commitment to their communities.
-As members of the Community of Scholars, these motivated and intellectually curious students develop bonds—not only with each other but also with Furman faculty—and are highly engaged with the world around them.
-Programming created specifically for the Community of Scholars allows these students the opportunity to engage in intellectual and community-building activities together throughout their time at Furman (and even before they arrive).
+The Community of Scholars comprises Furman students who are recipients of Duke, Vaughn, Townes, Hollingsworth, and Lay Scholarships.
+These students have been chosen for these scholarships because of their outstanding academic achievement, demonstrated commitment to their communities, and promising leadership qualities.
+Starting with the Advantage Scholars summer program preceding their freshman year, these motivated and intellectually curious students become highly engaged with the world around them and form connections with their like-minded peers during their college experience.
+Through programming created specifically for the Community of Scholars, these students have opportunities to understand and respond to critical issues, cultivate their leadership capacity, and engage in community-building activities together throughout their time at Furman.

 The Community of Scholars Experience